 Do I Need a Vacuum Sealer for Sous Vide Cooking?

 This is an effective sous vide method, so the technical answer is that no, you do not need a vacuum sealer in order to cook sous vide.
-But my question is, why would you not want a vacuum sealer?
+But why would you not want a vacuum sealer?
 They're a fantastic addition to any kitchen, and not just for sous vide.
 They make it possible to buy food in bulk and freeze, they extend the life of food up to 5 times of that in non-vacuum storage containers, they eliminate freezer burn, and they can save you a lot of money on food waste.
 (See our article about vacuum sealers for more information.)